zoom2manoj/datastructure_challenge/README.md

 Array :
 1. Lower Element from sorted and rotated Array.
 2. Find maximum value of Sum( i*arr[i]) with only rotations on given array allowed.
+3. Maximum sum of i*arr[i] among all rotations of a given array.

 Graph :